Driver Codes

 • Maintaining an Appropriate Policy Document where required

-• Issuing workforce privacy information covering your use of check results
+• Issuing workforce, contractor or driver privacy information covering your use of check results

-• Acting on results lawfully and fairly in employment decisions
+• Acting on results lawfully and fairly in employment, contractor, fleet or compliance decisions

 • Controlling portal access and reviewing user permissions